Zucchini and Ground Turkey Pizza Boats

-Easy Zucchini Pizza Boats stuffed with ground turkey, mushrooms, onions, garlic, and marinara sauce covered in cheese solve any pizza craving.
-Jump to Recipe keyboard_arrow_down
+Easy Zucchini Pizza Boats stuffed with ground turkey, mushrooms, onions, garlic, and marinara sauce covered in cheese solve are the perfect healthy, low carb, and keto pizza alternative.

-When you are craving pizza, make these Zucchini and Ground Turkey Pizza Boats instead.
-They are filling, packed with veggies, and one of my favorite things to have in the fridge when I am eating healthier.
+When you are craving pizza, but want some healthier, make these Zucchini Pizza Boats instead!
+They are filling, packed with veggies, and one of my favorite things to have in the fridge for a quick lunch or dinner.
 Serve them with a quick Kale Caesar Salad or Homemade Healthy Ranch for dipping.

-It was with this line of thinking that got me to combine zucchinis (which I already love and had in the fridge) with protein-packed ground turkey, marinara, spices, and some melted cheese.
+It was this line of thinking that got me to combine zucchinis (which I already love and had in the fridge) with protein-packed ground turkey, marinara, spices, and some melted cheese.
 What you end up with is the most perfect low-carb and low-calorie lunch.
-Seriously, at under 250 calories this is a great way to indulge without any of the guilt.
-Ground beef or vegetarian crumbles work great as well if you don't want to do the turkey, and as an added bonus these Zucchini Boats will keep well in the fridge and freezer.
+I also love this version of zucchini pizza with ground turkey since it is so much more filling than traditional zucchini pizza.
+The added protein from the turkey will keep you full and satisfied.

 These are easy as pie, folks (pizza pie, that is!).
 First, preheat your oven so it's all ready when you are.

-Next, heat up olive oil in a large skillet over medium high heat.
-Add to that oil the turkey, mushrooms, and garlic.
-Brown the turkey for about 6-8 minutes, or until it's thoroughly browned.
-Season the turkey with oregano, basil, and the marinara sauce of your choosing.
-Turn the burner off and remove the skillet off the heat.
+Next, heat up olive oil in a large skillet over medium-high heat.
+Add olive oil, ground turkey, mushrooms, and garlic.
+Brown the turkey for about 6-8 minutes, or until it's fully cooked.
+Season the turkey with oregano, basil, salt, and pepper.
+Then add the marinara sauce or pizza sauce of your choosing.
+Turn the burner off and remove the skillet from the heat.

-Fill the hollowed out zucchini centers with the turkey and mushroom mixture.
-Then top each one of the boats with 1 tablespoon of shredded cheese and a ½ tablespoon of Parmesan.
-Pop these bad boys in the oven for about 15-18 minutes or until the cheese is bubbly and zucchini are tender (but not soggy).
+Fill the hollowed-out zucchini with the turkey and mushroom mixture.
+Then top each one of the boats with mozzarella cheese and a sprinkle of Parmesan.
+Add any toppings you like and pop these bad boys in the oven for about 15-18 minutes or until the cheese is bubbly and the zucchini is tender but not soggy.
+Let cool for a couple of minutes and serve.

 Recipe Tips and Ideas